 PHEV: 82-mile range

-You'll notice that this list is littered mainly with SUVs of various shapes and sizes -largely because that's what most buyers want these days - but for us, there's still plenty of appeal in a big, old-fashioned estate car.
+You'll notice that this list is littered mainly with SUVs of various shapes and sizes - largely because that's what most car buyers want these days - but for us, there's still plenty of appeal in a big, old-fashioned estate car.
 And the latest Volkswagen Passat Estate is one of the best.

-The best PHEV (plug-in hybrid) in 2024 depends on what you need.
-As an affordable all-rounder for family buyers the Skoda Octavia iV is very difficult to fault, but if you want something a bit more fun the VW Golf GTE is a strong buy.
-The BMW 530e is a great executive plug-in, but the smaller Mercedes-Benz C 300 e is beats it for electric range.
+The best PHEV (plug-in hybrid) in 2025 depends on what you need.
+As an affordable all-rounder for family buyers the Ford Kuga is very difficult to fault, but if you want something a bit posher, the BMW 530e is a great executive plug-in, although the smaller Mercedes-Benz C 300 e is beats it for electric range.
 As for SUVs?
 We really rate the Lexus NX and Hyundai Tucson.

 For years the undisputed champion of plug-in hybrids was the Polestar 1.
 It promises up to 77 miles on a charge thanks to its big 34kWh battery and sleek, aerodynamic coupe body.
 Oh, and it also has a whopping 609PS.
-However the latest Mercedes-Benz GLC 300de boasts an impressive 82 miles of range on a charge, which pips it to the post.
+However, the latest Mercedes-Benz GLC 300de boasts an impressive 82 miles of range on a charge, which pips it to the post.
+And while its a rather out-there choice, the Omoda 9 has a claimed electric-only range of up to 93 miles.

 The main disadvantages and downsides of a plug-in hybrid are weight, space and cost.
 The big, heavy battery packs often add 200kg or more to the car's weight compared to a petrol or diesel version.
 This makes it less agile, reduces fuel economy once the battery is empty and often takes away from boot space.
 It also costs more to buy than a regular hybrid; often £5-10k more.